Foleshill: History

 The original Coventry and Warwickshire Hospital was built in the mid-1860s in the gothic style and accommodating just 60 beds, which at the time was sufficient for Coventry's requirements.
 The hospital was extended to cope with the increasing needs of the developing city, and what remained of the original building was destroyed by Luftwaffe bombing during World War II.

 The most troubled section of Foleshill is arguably the Pridmore council estate, which has a history of crime including widespread arson and vandalism.
 In October 2000, plans were unveiled to demolish more than 130 homes in the area.
 However, when plans for new houses on the site were unveiled in July 2002, it was announced that just 65 new properties would be built there, along with a community centre, shops and a public park.
 By May 2005, the rehousing was almost complete, and a new housing development has since been completed in the place of the old properties.

 The area gained notoriety across the region when on the evening of 29 January 1999 a 22-year-old man, Richard Waring, was fatally shot during a brawl outside the Crow and the Oak public house.
 In February 2000, local drug dealer Andrew Henson was cleared of murder but found guilty of manslaughter in connection with the shooting and received an eight-year prison sentence.
 Two other men were cleared.

 Filmmaker Michael Moore was proclaimed "Lord Moore of Foleshill" for $8,000 paid with an American Express card as part of a bit in episode 4 of TV Nation.

 Foleshill Health Centre, opened in August 2021, is said to be the UK's greenest health centre, specially designed to international Passivhaus sustainability standards.
 It was constructed in just 25 weeks, using modules designed and manufactured by Portakabin at its manufacturing facility in York.
-It is one of the most-energy-efficient health buildings in the UK.
+It was at that time one of the most-energy-efficient health buildings in the UK.